There are many Roman aqueducts to be found throughout Europe, but few as impressive as Pont du Gard.

 “The Pont du Gard was built shortly before the Christian era to allow the aqueduct of Nîmes (which is almost 50 km long) to cross the Gard river.
 The Roman architects and hydraulic engineers who designed this bridge, which stands almost 50 m high and is on three levels – the longest measuring 275 m – created a technical as well as an artistic masterpiece.”

 After seeing this heritage site a couple of times (1991 and 2000) I still feel impressed by the accomplishment of those Roman engineers almost 2000 years ago.
-On my first visit we were allowed to walk on top of it, the second time it was closed.
+On my first visit we walked on top of it, the second time it was closed.
 Afterwards we had a swim in the river, refreshing in the heat, and with a lovely view to the aqueduct high up.